sf-wdi-19-20/modules/w7_d4_2_testing/prereading.md

 ### Four Phase Tests

 As we practice TDD, we'll focus on a four-phase testing methodology.
 Each test should *set up* some scenario, run an *excersize* starting from that schenario, *verify* that the intended effect happened, and *tear down* any changes that were made for the purpose of the test.

 ### Testing Tips

-1. Don't try to test everything unless you have a really critical mission (space travel, nuclear missile defense, pacemaker timing...).
-100% "test coverage" is almost unheard of in software development.
+1. Don't try to test _everything_, unless you have a really critical mission (space travel, nuclear missile defense, pacemaker timing...).
+Full testing, called "100% test coverage" is almost unheard of in software development.
 It would be overkill for the projects we're doing and for the work many companies do.

-2. Write tests that help you be more efficient as a developer.
+2. Write tests that help you be more efficient and effective as a developer.

 ## Testing Rails Applications

-Though Rails has built-in tools for testing, we'll use `rspec`, `capybara`, and `Factory Girl` instead of those default tools.
+Though Rails has built-in tools for testing, we'll use `rspec-rails`<!--, `capybara`, and `Factory Girl`--> instead of those default tools.
 Read at least the first 6 sections (down to and including "Factory Girl") of this [thoughtbot post about rails testing](https://thoughtbot.com/) that goes over these tools.

 ## Reflection Questions & Submission